Solar Photovoltaic Power: Stations for Harnessing the Sun's Energy

-A solar photovoltaic power plant is a regular power plant that converts solar energy into electricity through the photovoltaic effect.
-This effect occurs when sunlight photons bump into a specific material and displace an electron, which generates a direct current.
+A solar photovoltaic (PV) power plant is an innovative energy solution that converts sunlight into electricity using the photovoltaic effect.
+This process occurs when photons from sunlight strike a material, typically silicon, and displace electrons, generating a direct current (DC).

 A photovoltaic plant is made up of PV modules and an inverter.
 Photovoltaic panels are responsible for transforming solar radiation.
 In turn, the inverter converts direct current into alternating current with characteristics similar to the electrical grid.